Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Idaho Child Care Reads

 The Idaho Child Care Reads program helps public libraries enhance services for child care providers and the children and families that they work with.
-Applications from public libraries interested in the program are accepted throughout the year and will be granted as funding allows.
+Applications from public libraries interested in the program are accepted until February 15 of each state fiscal year and will be granted as funding allows on a first-come, first-served basis.

 The program has the following goals: